 However Retailers should review their existing processes so that the 'Life Support' value in the SensitiveLoad field only gets removed when the de-registration process has successfully been completed.
 Identifying a vacant site is not sufficient to remove the 'Life Support' value in the SensitiveLoad field.
 The Life Support Notification is the transaction that must be used to de-register life support, not the flag in the SensitiveLoad field.

 7.3.
-One Way Notifications
+Not used in NT Procedures